 - List of Essential Services Available During 21-Days Lockdown

 - SSC vs Bank Vs RRB NTPC Exams: Check Detailed Comparison

 Impeachment is the process to remove the President of India from the office before the term expires.
 The Impeachment can be carried out if the president violates the Constitution of India and the proceedings can be initiated in either of the two houses of the Parliament.
 Two-thirds majority is required to pass the resolution in the House.
 After this, a notice is signed by a quarter of the members of the House that contains the charges and is sent to the President.
 After 14 days charges are taken into consideration by the other House and during this time the President can defend itself.
 If the charges are approved by the second House also then the President is said to have been impeached and will have to leave the office.

 - President appoints PM, Ministers, Chief Justice & judge of Supreme Court & High Court, Chairman & members of UPSC, Comptroller and Auditor General, Attorney General, Chief Election Commissioner and other members of Election Commission of India, Governors, Members of Finance Commission, Ambassadors, etc.

-- President hold the power to summon & prorogue the sessions of the 2 houses & can even dissolve Lok Sabha.
+- President holds the power to summon & prorogue the sessions of the 2 houses & can even dissolve Lok Sabha.

 - List Of Government Exams Postponed Due To Coronavirus